Three Faces West: Plot

 Two refugees, the Brauns, an elderly medical doctor and his 20-something-year-old daughter arrive in the USA from Nazi-controlled Austria.

 They become a much-needed physician and nurse in a small North Dakota farm town.
 The town is located in the area later known as the Dust Bowl, and is being hit hard by the drought and resultant dust storms.

 The local farmers and townspeople want to try to save their farms and the town by adopting new farming methods, but are eventually convinced by the Department of Agriculture, and the continuing dust storms to pack up the whole town and move en-masse to an undeveloped portion of Oregon.
 There a new dam is set to create a water supply, enabling them to build a new farming community.

 In a then-contemporary version of an old wagon train, the town moves as a convoy of cars to Oregon, under John Phillips's leadership, not without differences of opinion and friction among the followers.

 The doctor and his daughter take a detour to San Francisco when they learn that the daughter's fiance was not killed by the Nazis in Austria, but has instead come to America.
 However, the fiance has embraced Nazism, and their different ideologies now mean marriage is not possible.
-The doctor and his daughter rejoin the transplanted town in Oregon, where the daughter marries Phillips instead (John Wayne).
+The doctor and his daughter rejoin the transplanted town in Oregon, where the daughter marries Phillips instead.